 Custom Center Hung, LED Digital Signage, Broadcast Production Suite, Sound Reinforcement System and Locker Room AV Upgrades for Bridgestone Arena.
 AJP is proud of our continued work with the Nashville Predators on exciting upgrades to one of the premiere and most unique facilities in North America.

 AJP’s first task for Nashville involved the conceptualization of a menu of LED, concourse, exterior and AV upgrades that enabled the organization to pick and choose technology options that would best improve fan experience.
-AJP pricing models provided the Predators with true product and integration costs – including details such as infrastructure and operational costs, internal management and administration fees, service and warranty costs, bonding and tax liability, etc. – giving the organization a crystal clear picture of the possibilities along with financial realities.
+AJP pricing models provided the Predators with true product and integration costs—including details such as infrastructure and operational costs, internal management and administration fees, service and warranty costs, bonding and tax liability, etc.—giving the organization a crystal clear picture of the possibilities and the financial reality.

 CENTER HUNG DESIGN AND LED DISPLAY UPGRADES

-Bridgestone’s most notable LED upgrade is a customized center hung scoreboard designed by AJP.
-Nearly 300% larger than its predecessor, the sleek center hung features (4) 4mm Primary LED video displays (21.4′ x 34.1’), (2) 4mm LED video underbelly screens (9.45′ x 31.2’), (2) 4mm LED video underbelly screens (4.7’ x 31.2’) and (4) custom 6mm LED Fangs (26′ x 3.5’).
-At 55,000lbs, the new scoreboard weighs barely more than the previous at 53,000lbs, but offers a 450% increase in video resolution that maximizes the existing 1080p resolution while being ready for 4K down the road.
+Bridgestone’s most notable LED upgrade—a customized center hung scoreboard designed by AJP—features (4) 4mm Primary LED video displays (21.4′ x 34.1’), (4) custom 6mm LED Fangs (26′ x 3.5’), (2) 4mm LED video underbelly screens (9.45′ x 31.2’) and (2) 4mm LED video underbelly screens (4.7’ x 31.2’).
+At 55,000lbs, the new scoreboard weighs only 2000lbs more than the previous, but is 300% larger and offers a 450% increase in video resolution that maximizes the existing 1080p resolution.
 Other LED upgrades include a continuous upper Ribbon Board, additional lower Ribbon Boards, and customized exterior LED signage.
-Locker room upgrades included new LED ribbon boards and a digital white board.
+Locker room upgrades include new LED ribbon boards and a digital white board.

 SOUND SYSTEM OVERHAUL